 Symptoms of ADHD

-The symptoms of attention deficit hyperactivity disorder (ADHD) can be categorised into two sets of behavioural problems.
+The symptoms of attention deficit hyperactivity disorder (ADHD) can be categorised into two types of behavioural problems.

 These categories are: